-The origins of seasonal color analysis date back to the 1980s with Carole Jackson’s infamous bestselling book, Color Me Beautiful.
-Considered the original bible, it is what the 4 season color analysis and all subsequent seasonal color analysis systems are based on.
-The philosophy of this analysis is that when you wear the best colors that complement the natural tones of your features, it will emphasize and highlight your appearance and how you are viewed by others.
+The origins of seasonal colour analysis date back to the 1980s with Carole Jackson’s infamous bestselling book, Color Me Beautiful.
+Considered the original bible, it is what the 4 season colour analysis and all subsequent seasonal color analysis systems are based on.
+The philosophy of this analysis is that when you wear the best blend of colors that complement the natural tones of your features, it will emphasize and highlight your appearance and how you are viewed by other people.
 This gives you a cohesive look that helps you find your best self and make you feel great.
 Each person is classified into a season based on your hair, skin, and eye color which have a corresponding color palette.
 You can be either cool or warm-toned.
 Autumn and Spring are warm seasons and Winter and Summer are cool seasons.

 The colors of Autumn are warm, soft, and deep.
 Those who fall into the general Autumn season can also look to the 12 Season Color Analysis system which further refines your personal color palette.
 You will be either a Warm Autumn (true autumn) with classic warm and deep color tones, Soft Autumn with a more warm muted color tone or Deep Autumn with rich vibrant shades depending on your specific coloring and varying degrees of contrast.
 Read on to find out more about where you fit into this season’s color analysis.

 Autumn Color Palette Characteristics

 Are you a classic Autumn?
 Check to see how many of the following characteristics match your natural coloring.

 The original Color Me Beautiful theory is broken into the following color types: